krolow/cv/README.md

 - Web platform in angular and nodejs to make proctoring of online exams, by identifying the student using face recognition and screen analyze to ensure that students are not cheating in online exams;
 - Parking CMS system multi-tenant with integrations with stripe/authorize.net and parknet
 - Website platform for real stated integrated with their own system;
-- Web platform in python to show electricity consume of electronics equipment;
+- Web platform in python to show electricity consumption of electronics equipment;
-- Rotab.us a geotracking platform with real time monitoring, push to talk conversations using WebRTC, and a management platform to handle points of interest and routes;
+- Rotab.us a tracking platform with real-time monitoring, push-to-talk conversations using WebRTC, and a management platform to handle points of interest and routes;
 - Social game for babaloo using CakePHP

 **Stack:** PHP, Ruby, Node.js, Javascript, GIT, HTML, Puppet, Emberjs, Angular.js, Coffescript, MySQL, Mongodb, OpenCV, WebRTC, Express, Compoundb, Titanium, Bootstrap, Firebase, Vagrant, Puppet, Symphony 2, Rails 4, Emberjs, Phonegap / Ionic, AWS, Heroku, Django, TDD

 ### Full Stack Software Developer - Snapwire Innovations (September 2013 - August 2014)

-I worked as full stack developer, creating a new parking platform, been working remote with a distributed team, working in backend with node.js, front-end with angular/backbone, creating automation tools process to generate reports, real-time dashboards and a mobile app written in titanium;
+I worked as a full stack developer, creating a new parking platform, working remote with a distributed team, working in backend with node.js, front-end with angular/backbone, creating automation tools process to generate reports, real-time dashboards and a mobile app written in titanium;

 **Challenges / Highlights:**

-- Real time dashboard to show the states of every vehicles zones and car gates;
+- Real-time dashboard to show the states of every vehicles zones and car gates;
 - TCP communication with gates barriers;
 - Mobile application to create the totem iteration with parking users;
 - Manager application to handle all aspects of parking: customers, recurring customers, prices, payments, zones, places, etc...